lurr/screeps-typescript-starter-rollup/README.md

 ### Installing the required packages

-Run the following to setup the enviornment in the working directory
+Run the following to setup the environment in the working directory

 ```bash
 $ npm install
 ```
 **NOTE**: You may *optionally* install gulp globally with `npm install gulp -g`

-### Set up your crededentials
+### Set up your credentials

-Create a copy of `screeps.example.js` and call it `screeps.js` **NOTE**: This contains your crededentials.
+Create a copy of `screeps.example.js` and call it `screeps.js` **NOTE**: This contains your credentials.
 Do not commit this at all costs!
 This is covered in the default `.gitignore`, so never remove it.

 In the new file, change `email`, `password`, `branch`, `host`, `port` and `secure` to your liking.